 Employment Outlook and Salary Info

-Paralegals and legal assistants are most typically employed by legal services agencies or local, federal and state government agencies.
-About 256,000 professionals were working in the United States in 2010, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
-Those in the profession made a median annual salary of $48,350 in May 2014.
+About 271,930 paralegals and legal assistants were working in the United States in 2015, according to the U.S. Bureau of Labor Statistics (www.bls.gov).
+Those in the profession made a median annual salary of $48,810 at that time.

 Certification for paralegals and legal assistants may not be a requirement, but it is recommended in the workforce.
 Organizations such as the National Association of Legal Assistants and the American Alliance of Paralegals offer credentials in the field.
 Individuals seeking certification are required to complete an educational program and pass a certifying examination.